ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 ![](/static/img/2017/02/24.png)

-In this case, we follow the same process and fix the bug in the “release” branch:
+In this case, we follow the same process and fix the bug in the "release" branch:

 ![](/static/img/2017/02/25.png)